ibm-apiconnect/apichol/exercises/ex9/README.md

 #API Connect Hands-On Labs

-##Exercise 9: Generate a Developer Portal for your APIs
+##Exercise 9: Tour B - Generate a Developer Portal for your APIs

 ### Prerequisites